 This was the first time Westminster Council did a live Q&A with their constituents and was a pilot for a potential series of streamed interactive Q&A sessions with the leader of the council via Facebook.
 This event was seen as a positive first step in finding a way to involve the community during a difficult time.

-Westminster Council were very pleased with the results of the stream and high level of interactivity, including 48 questions sent in with 21 questions answered in the 30-minute stream.
-The stream saw over 500 people tune in live with the current total views at over 1,500.
-Compared to the averages of Westminster Council’s other videos on Facebook, this stream had 13 times the average viewing time, 657 times more comments, 75 times more shares and 18 times more reactions.
+Westminster Council were very pleased with the results of the streams and high level of interactivity, including 48 questions sent in and 21 questions answered in the first 30-minute stream.
+The first stream saw over 500 people tune in live with the current combined total views of the streams at over 2,500.
+Compared to the averages of Westminster Council’s other videos on Facebook, these stream had 13 times the average viewing time, 657 times more comments, 75 times more shares and 18 times more reactions.

 more comments than their average FB video